raphaelsenn/lenet-1/README.md

 * No information how the biases were initialized (assumed to be zero)

-* They used mean squared error as a objective, instead of cross-entropy
+* They used the mean squared error as an objective, instead of cross-entropy

-* I one hot encoded the targets, because of the MSE objective
+* I one hot encoded the targets (during training), because of the MSE objective

 #### About the data

-* They used *"9298 segmented numerals digitized from handwritten zip codes that appeared on U.S. mail passing through the Buffalo, NY post office. "*, i couldn't find this dataset in the internet, so i simulated it using MNIST.
+* They used *"9298 segmented numerals digitized from handwritten zip codes that appeared on U.S. mail passing through the Buffalo, NY post office. "*

+* I couldn't find this dataset in the internet, so i simulated it using MNIST.

 ## Insights about the Data